tomods/GrinderController/README.md

 For voltage sensing, the Pico's on-board VSYS measurement circuit connected to ADC3 will be used.
 This (hopefully) avoids some headaches regarding the Pico's ADC peculiarities.

 See also the hw_design files in this repo.
+Note that the latest HW design (hw_design_v3.jpeg) does contain an error in the power jack disconnection circuitry.
+The P-Channel MOSFET disconnecting the "Rest" from the power jack has been replaced by the circuit described (and simulated) in transistortest.asc.

 ## Measuring the Voltage